ktaka-ccmp/google-oauth2-example/Detailed.md

 ### AuthProvider.js

 Then, implement the "Sign with Google button" and "Google One Tap."
-Please note that the line "/* global google */" is essential, i.e., without this, react won't know the functions starting with "google.".
+Please note that the line "/* global google */" is essential, i.e., without this, react won't recognize the functions starting with "google.".

 ~~~
 export const UserLogin = () => {